Industry

 The old dashboard wasn't doing its job.

 Skynamo's reporting ran on an embedded third-party tool that was slow, broke regularly, and showed managers a blank page until they manually configured every tile.
-Most didn't bother.
-Some spent hours every week pulling data from elsewhere and compiling it themselves.
+Most didn't bother and some spent hours every week pulling data from elsewhere and compiling it themselves.
 One customer was losing two full working days a month just to reporting.
-Working as the designer on the Oddities squad alongside a PM and three developers, I designed the new dashboard end to end.
-From navigation structure and information hierarchy to every chart layout, drill-down view, and data table.
+Working as the designer on the Oddities squad alongside a PM and three developers, I designed the new dashboard end to end: navigation structure, information hierarchy, every chart layout, drill-down view, and data table.
 The PM led customer discovery and brought back the research that shaped the design.
 I turned those findings into something buildable.
 The new dashboard shipped in 2022.
-Within 10 weeks, nearly 900 customers had migrated from the old tool and the legacy analytics platform dropped to zero.
+Within 10 weeks, nearly 900 customers had migrated from the old tool, and the legacy analytics platform dropped to zero.

 Large Project Gallery Image #1